Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Problem formulation

-is finite, to guarantee the existence of the AE-NLM as clarified in \cite{TS}.
-While the supremum of \eqref{AE-NLM} corresponds to the $\ell_2$-gain from input $u$ to the error $e(u)=H(u)-G(u)$ as illustrated in Figure~\ref{Fig:NLMDef}, the infimum search for the linear system $G^*$ in $\mathcal{G}$ that minimizes the $\ell_2$-gain of the error model $\Delta=H-G$.
+By the stability of $H$ and $G$, the AE-NLM exists as clarified in \cite{TS}.
+While the supremum of \eqref{AE-NLM} corresponds to the $\ell_2$-gain from input $u$ to the error $e(u)=H(u)-G(u)$ as illustrated in Figure~\ref{Fig:NLMDef}, the infimum yields the linear system $G^*$ in $\mathcal{G}$ that minimizes the $\ell_2$-gain of the error model $\Delta=H-G$.

-Therefore, $G^*$ can be seen as the \textquoteleft optimal\textquoteright\ linear approximation of the nonlinear system behaviour of $H$ and could be exploited as linear surrogate model of $H$ with known error bound, e.g., for a robust control design with closed-loop guarantees along the representation of $H$ as in Figure~\ref{Fig:NLMDef}.
-Geometrically, $G^*$ minimizes the distance of $H$ to the set $\mathcal{G}$, i.e., $G^*$ is the orthogonal projection of $H$ on $\mathcal{G}$ as demonstrated in Figure~\ref{Fig:Projection}.

-Since we expect that a global linear approximation of a general nonlinear system is too conservative for a controller design, we define the AE-NLM regionally over $\mathcal{U}\subseteq\mathcal{\ell}_{2e}^{n_u}$ rather than globally.
-Furthermore, \cite{TS} shows that the AE-NLM is equal to $||H||^{\mathcal{U}}$ if $H$ is strong nonlinear and hence $G^*=0$, and zero if $H$ has a linear input-output behaviour.\\ In the sequel, we relate the AE-NLM to other system properties from control theory which are partially exploited in Section~\ref{SecGeneralSOS}.
-First, Definition~\ref{NLMDef} includes the conic relations from \cite{Zames} as special case for a static center $\mathcal{G}=\{G=c\cdot\text{id}: c\in\mathbb{R}\}$ with $\text{id}:u\mapsto u$.
+Therefore, $G^*$ can be seen as the \textquoteleft optimal\textquoteright\ linear approximation of the nonlinear system behaviour of $H$ and could be exploited as linear surrogate model of $H$ with known error bound, e.g., for a robust controller design with rigorous closed-loop guarantees.
+Since the error of a global linear approximation for a general nonlinear system is mostly unbounded, we define the AE-NLM locally over $\mathcal{U}\subseteq\mathcal{\ell}_{2e}^{n_u}$.
+Furthermore, \cite{TS} shows that the AE-NLM is equal to $||H||^{\mathcal{U}}$ with $G^*=0$ if $H$ is strongly nonlinear and the NLM is zero if $H$ has a linear input-output behaviour.\\ In the sequel, we relate the AE-NLM to other system properties from control theory.
+First, Definition~\ref{NLMDef} includes the conic relations from \cite{Zames} as special case for a static center $\mathcal{G}=\{G=c\,\text{id}: c\in\mathbb{R}\}$ with $\text{id}:u\mapsto u$.
 Since $\Phi^{\mathcal{U},\mathcal{G}}_{\text{AE}}$ can be seen as the width of the tightest cone with center $G^*$ and containing $H$, the width for a static center is larger than for a dynamic center.
-Thus, we conclude that a stabilizing controller, obtained from a dynamic center, is confined in a larger cone, and hence is less conservative than a controller by applying the feedback theorem from \cite{Zames}.
-Furthermore, we also showed in \cite{MartinNLM} that AE-NLM can be described as dynamic conic sectors \cite{Teel} from which a feedback theorem can be deduced via topological graph separation \cite{Safonov}.\\ Second, if the nonlinear input-output mapping $H$ is specified by a nonlinear state-space representation
+Thus, we conclude that a stabilizing controller, obtained from a dynamic center, can be confined in a larger cone, and hence is less conservative than a controller by applying the feedback theorem from \cite{Zames}.
+Furthermore, we also showed in \cite{MartinNLM} that AE-NLM can be described as dynamic conic sector \cite{Teel} from which a feedback theorem can be deduced via topological graph separation.\\ Second, if the nonlinear input-output mapping $H$ is specified by a nonlinear state-space representation